dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Run Dendron inside a Workspace

-Dendron requires a VSCode [workspace file](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_opening-workspace-files) to operate.
+Dendron requires a VS Code [workspace file](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_opening-workspace-files) to operate.
 Make sure to open the **dendron.code-workspace** file by following the instructions [here](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_opening-workspace-files)

 You can have Dendron create one if you hold down "Cmd+Shift+P" (CTRL+SHIFT+P on windows) and use the [[Launch Tutorial Command|dendron.ref.commands#launch-tutorial]]